smart-on-fhir/cumulus-library-data-metrics/quality/c_us_core_v4_count/README.md

 The Encounter profile requires support for `identifier`.

 But since Cumulus ETL strips that field, this metric does not examine it.

+### A note on the MedicationRequest profile and "Must Support" fields

+The MedicationRequest profile requires support for `dosageInstruction.text`.

+But since Cumulus ETL strips that field, this metric does not examine it.

+### A note on the Patient profile and "Must Support" fields

+The Patient profile requires support for addresses, names, and other contact info.

+But since Cumulus ETL strips those fields, this metric does not examine them.